 This paper examines the documentary Reparando by Scott Owen Moore and Voices Beyond the Wall by Brad Coley.
-The paper examines the detrimental effect historical events, such as a Civil War can have on the countries of Guatemala and Honduras.
-I analyze how these documentaries showcase that many of the social issues faced in these countries come from a Civil War and a history of colonization.
-It is important to know the negative effects international countries have on Latin American countries.
+The paper examines the detrimental effect of historical events, such as a Civil War can have on the countries of Guatemala and Honduras.
+I analyze how these documentaries showcase many of the social issues faced in these countries come from a Civil War and a history of colonization.
+It is important to know the negative effects that international countries have on Latin American countries.
 I argue that poetry, religion, and community building could all be outlets to redefine an environment and create a positive change.
 The people in these documentaries were able to use these outlets in order to heal and create a better environment.
-It shows the importance of activism and resistance against the issues present.
+It highlights the importance of activism and resistance against the issues presented.
 I believe that different environments and certain life circumstances can be a problem because they create obstacles for people and deprive them of many resources in order to reach their full potential; however, with the help of community building and redefining their situation, they can achieve happiness.

 The life circumstances and social class people are born into, don’t pave the path for their future.
-Individuals' lives contain their own obstacles and blessings.
+People's lives contain their own obstacles and blessings.
 Some individuals live in cleaner and better environments while others live in poverty and very poor conditions.
 However, these circumstances can’t determine the fate of people.
 Communities of people have the power of redefining their environments and creating their own future.
 The documentaries Reparando by Scott Owen Moore and Voices Beyond the Wall by Brad Coley, both show how a place can be turned into a community that offers people hope, love, and happiness.
 Through community building and other means of channels, the characters in these documentaries were able to reach redemption and forgiveness.
 Different environments and certain life circumstances can be a problem because they create obstacles for people and deprive them of many resources in order to reach their full potential; however, with the help of community building and redefining their situation, they can achieve happiness.

-The documentary Reparando directed by Scott Owen Moore tells the story of a town called La Limonada, which is located in Guatemala.
+The documentary Reparando, directed by Scott Owen Moore, tells the story of a town called La Limonada, which is located in Guatemala.
 Moore demonstrates how the aftermath of the thirty-six-year civil war in Guatemala resulted in a lot of violence, poverty, and the emergence of gangs.
 Additionally, children left with no families due to the civil war had no other choice but to join gangs, which served the role of a family.
 The documentary focuses on La Limonada, a small town that is a garbage dump.
 People living there look through trash to find anything worth of value to try to survive.
 Despite all of this, the documentary sheds a light of hope by following the lives of two characters.
 It follows the life of Shorty, who was a former gang member who is now a priest.
 He has found redemption through his belief in God and now tries to help others in his situation.
 Another character Tita, a woman who started a school in La Limonada, tries to create a better environment for future generations.
 Their actions demonstrate how individuals can form communities that can redefine their environment and spark hope for the future.

 The documentary Voices Beyond the Wall: Twelve Love Poems from the Murder Capital of the World directed by Brad Coley tells the story of a group of girls from Honduras who all live together in an orphanage only for girls.
 They go to an orphanage that is provided by a nonprofit organization.
 Spencer Reece, who is a poet and priest, teaches the girls poetry as a way for them to express their emotions.
 Through poetry, the girls are able to share their stories and the pain they have experienced due to being abandoned by their parents.
 These girls form a family within each other and Spencer.
 This documentary demonstrates how these girls were able to find a family, and to reach forgiveness.